anhnnpham/guessing-game/README.md

 # guessing-game

 A basic guessing game.
-User enters their selection of difficulty (easy, medium or hard) and try to guess the randomly generated answer.
+User enters their selection of difficulty (easy, medium or hard) and tries to guess the randomly generated number.

-User also has the option of replaying.
+User also has the option to replay.